Larger Quantities, Lower Prices

 Having full or partial sun over these herbal plants is the best option for growth capability.
 The plant requires moist soil, but it doesn’t have any particular soul needs aside from moisture.
-The plants leaves will turn yellow and droop or completely fall off if the soil around it is not kept moist enough.
-The mountain mint plant is easy to grow.
+The plants will turn yellow and droop or completely fall off if the ground around it is not kept moist enough.
+The mountain mint plant is natural to grow.
 I can grow in words, swamps, prairies, and bluffs.
-But ironically it does not grow in mountainous regions despite its name.
+But ironically it does not increase in mountainous regions despite its name.

 The flowers of the mountain mint plant have a strong scent.
 The scent attracts certain types of insects, such as Pearl Crescent butterflies, wedge-shaped beetles, tachinid flies, bee flies, emenine wasps, sphecid wasps, halictid bees, honeybees, and cuckoo bees.
 There are certain types of insects who are repulsed by the scent of the stems of the mountain mint plant.
-Leaf chewing insects are typically the ones who are repulsed by the scent.
-Animal herbivores are also often repulsed by the scent of the stems of the mountain mint plant.
+Leaf chewing insects are typically the ones who are repelled by the smell.
+Animal herbivores are also often repulsed by the smell of the stems of the mountain mint plant.

-If you are a beginner gardener, this is an easy plant to grow.
-It’s simple to prepare a place for it in a pot or in a garden based on the soil and sun requirements.
+If you are a beginner gardener, this is a natural plant to grow.
+It’s simple to prepare a place for it in a pot or a garden based on the soil and sun requirements.
 Mountain mint will add some greenery color and scent to your potted garden or your garden outdoors.